scottellis/overo-blinkm/README.md

   Running
 --------

+RPi kernels might not load the i2c drivers automatically.
+If you are running the Debian Wheezy image, you can add the following two lines to /etc/modules

+        i2c_dev
+        i2c_bcm2708

+Gumstix kernels load the i2c drivers by default.

-You will need to change permissions for /dev/i2c-3 if you are running the program as someone other then root.
+You will need to change permissions for /dev/i2c-N device if you are running blinkm as someone other then root.

-A one-time fix is to run the following as root
+A one-time fix is to run the following as root (Gumstix example)

         chmod 0666 /dev/i2c-3